 Rapid CNC – Working with PROTOTEK

-Deep capabilities in sheet metal and machining – design, rapid CNC machining, manufacturing, finishing, and even complex assemblies.
+Deep capabilities in commercial sheet metal and machining – design, rapid CNC machining, manufacturing, finishing, and even complicated assemblies.

 What do we do?

 - Sheet Metal Parts & Assemblies in 1-3 Days

 - CNC Milled and Turned Parts in 1-3 Days

 - Additive Manufactured Parts in 1 – 3 Days

 - Expedited Jobs